najtompkins/automated_card_game/README.md

 ### **Excel VBA Workbook**: - [Download Excel Workbook](./excel_files/WarCardGame.xlsm)
 1. **Summary**: Dive into the Excel adaptation of 'War' where game logic and visual feedback are merged.
 This version highlights the adaptability of VBA in creating interactive, data-rich user experiences, animations, and dashboards.
 This version is robust but imperfect.
 Designed as a proof-of-concept it is a working prototype which takes the user from and introduction to the game's rules all of the way through to a custom dashboard of game and player metrics.
-    - *Note that the workbook must be selected as 'trusted' ***prior to opening the file for the first time***.
-Once open, you must select the 'Enable Macros' button at the top of the screen for the excel version of this program to run properly.* (*More Information about trusting a file [here](https://support.microsoft.com/en-us/topic/a-potentially-dangerous-macro-has-been-blocked-0952faa0-37e7-4316-b61d-5b5ed6024216)*)
+    - *Note: Due to Microsoft's robust security settings around the usage of macros in workbooks downloaded from the internet (such as the one linked above,) after you have downloaded it, the file must be 'trusted' ***prior to opening the workbook for the first time***.
+Once open, you must select the 'Enable Macros' button at the top of the screen for the Excel version of this program to run properly.* (*For more information about trusting a file, check out Microsoft's own page about it [here](https://support.microsoft.com/en-us/topic/a-potentially-dangerous-macro-has-been-blocked-0952faa0-37e7-4316-b61d-5b5ed6024216).*)
-    - *Note as well that this version was developed for Windows.
-As such, when run on MacOS the program encounters an error which renders it unusable.
-This is unsurprising as Microsoft's support for extensive VBA/Macro usage on MacOS is not exhaustive.*
+    - *Note (again): This workbook version was developed for Windows using Microsoft Excel 365.
+When run on MacOS (tested on: Sonoma 14.0) the macros encounter an error which render it unusable.
+This is unsurprising as Microsoft's support for extensive VBA/Macro usage on MacOS is not exhaustive.
+Re-testing on the Windows OS does not replicate this error.*

-3. **The Introduction**: Once the workbook has been trusted you will be greeted with an animation (in excel?
+3. **The Introduction**: Once the workbook has been trusted you will be greeted with an animation (in Excel??
 Yes!
 But I can't link to it here in the ReadMe) that renders the words "LET'S GO TO...
 WAR!" one after the other.
 The user is then brought to the Game Rules worksheet.
 This worksheet explains the rules of the game and also contains a button that, once pressed, initialized the game environment set-up.
 Original War rules are cited from [here](https://bicyclecards.com/how-to-play/war) beneath the cells.
         <p align="center" vertical_align='center'>
         <img src="./images/excel_images/GameRules.png" alt="Third Image" width="90%"/>
         </p>